Sports & Play

 Bluffer's Beach is perhaps the most beautiful beach in Toronto.
 Nestled at the foot of the Scarborough Bluffs in the city's east end, Bluffer's is a rare man-made park that still succeeds in feeling wild and timeless.

-Formed over the course of the last 100,000 years, the bluffs are always changing.
-Unprotected, they erode quickly, at a rate of about 1-metre per year, and this erosion is powerful.
-In fact, sand from the bluffs formed the Toronto Islands.
+Formed over the course of the last 100,000 years, the Bluffs are always changing.
+Unprotected, they erode quickly — at a rate of about 1-metre per year — and this erosion is powerful.
+In fact, sand from the Bluffs formed the Toronto Islands.

-Once you get to the park, head to the very eastern edge to access the large supervised beach.
-This is one of the city's better beaches for those who are usually uncomfortable with lake swimming, as it's not rocky, the water quality is good, and it's shallower than most other city beaches.
+Once you get to the park, head to the very eastern edge to access the large beach.
+This is one of the city's better beaches for those who are usually uncomfortable with lake swimming, as it's not rocky, the water quality is good and it's shallower than most other city beaches.

 There are a few areas in Bluffer's Park that are well-suited to swimming, but others sometimes suffer from poor water quality.
 Bluffer's Beach once had some of the poorest water quality in Toronto.

 After a 2006 study by Lake Ontario Waterkeeper and investment in restoration from the City of Toronto, water quality improved dramatically.
-For safety's sake, stick to the main beach, which has only failed daily water quality tests three times in the last year.

 If swimming isn't your thing, don't despair, there's a lot to do at Bluffer's.
 You can fish from the shore or charter a fishing guide who will take you out on the water in search of sport fish.

-The park itself is huge, and makes for a great spot to enjoy a picnic.
+The park itself is huge and makes for a great spot to enjoy a picnic.
 If you didn't pack a lunch, there is a full service restaurant and bar at Bluffer's Park Marina.

 As you walk the interconnected boardwalks around the ponds, you often catch glimpses of birds and other wildlife.
-While some people fish here, you are better off casting your line into the cleaner waters of open Lake Ontario.

 Built in 1975, Bluffer's is a magical place.
 Being Toronto's most appealing beach, and boasting tens of thousands of years of earth history in the bluffs, you have to visit at least once to truly know this city.